divy-sh/breve/README.md

 # Breve

-Breve is a cross-platform desktop application built using [Tauri](https://tauri.app/), [Vue 3](https://vuejs.org/), and [TypeScript](https://www.typescriptlang.org/).
+Breve is a cross-platform application built using [Tauri](https://tauri.app/), [Vue 3](https://vuejs.org/), and [TypeScript](https://www.typescriptlang.org/).
 It provides a conversational interface that allows users to create, manage, and continue conversations, storing all data locally using SQLite through a Rust backend.

 ## Features